-How can you guarantee a session that leaves Heads full of strategies their school can immediately use to deepen pupils' thinking, and within their existing curriculum?
+So how can you guarantee a session that leaves Heads full of immediate strategies for school improvement, but without adding to teacher workload?

 For Primary, Secondary and Special School Headteachers/Deputies